Sustainable working methods

 Sustainability policy framework

-Water management program
+Water management programme

 Regional Energy Strategy (RES)